raqueladaia/AxoDen/README.md

 > Use the histogram (`Analyze > Histogram`) to confirm that the background fluorescence in the brain region does not contain zero values.

 #### Running the GUI
+Execute the application, and you should be presented with the follwoing GUI:
 <img src="https://github.com/raqueladaia/AxoDen/blob/main/media/tkinter_gui.png?raw=true)" width="300">

 - Select the folder you prepared in the previous step.
 Use the `Select Folder` button to open a folder selection dialog